Simple tips and tricks to reduce moisture and mould in your home, so you can keep the rain and damp outside where it belongs.

 Dryer (or no washing at all) – if you can avoid doing washing whilst it’s rainy that’s the best!
 If this isn’t possible use a clothes dryer that contains steam and moisture.
 Do not hang wet clothes to dry inside as the condensation from the wet clothes will build up in the house.

 TIP: Wool dryer balls will reduce your drying time whilst also helping to absorbing excess moisture – plus they make your clothes less wrinkled!

 Air Conditioner – use your air conditioner at a comfortable temperature to dehumidify the air.
+The dehumidify setting will work best to remove moisture from the air.
 Damp happens when warm air hits cold walls, so by keeping your house warm the surfaces don’t get cold enough to create condensation.

 Cold Shower – by having comfortably cold showers instead of hot steamy showers you will reduce the amount of moisture in the air.
 Remember to close the bathroom door and use your exhaust fan too.

 Cover Cooking – cover your pans when cooking on the stovetop so you trap the moisture in.

 Plants Outside – place indoor plants outside as plants let moisture out.